Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-damian-hall-and-innes-fitzgerald.html.markdown

 ---
 *This is episode 3 of our 2023 podcast series.
 Listen to the episode [here](https://flightfreeuk.podbean.com/e/in-conversation-with-damian-hall-and-innes-fitzgerald/) and find other episodes and previous series [here](https://flightfree.co.uk/podcast/)*.

-## In this episode we are talking to Innes Fitzgerald, who refused to fly to Australia to take part in the world cross country championships, and Damian Hall, co-founder of Green Runners and author of We Can’t Run Away From This.
+## In this episode we meet runners Innes Fitzgerald and Damian Hall.

+### Innes recently made headlines by refusing to fly to Australia to take part in the world cross country championships, and Damian is an established ultra-marathon runner who is the co-founder of Green Runners and author of We Can’t Run Away From This.

 ### Flight Free UK